metoppv/improver/doc/source/metadata/Introduction.rst

 * How the ncdump utility would display the netCDF file metadata
 * How iris would display the cube

-We will mainly focus on the file view as here as the default output provides a fuller view
+We will mainly focus on the file view here as the default output provides a fuller view
 (although iris can be used to fully explore the metadata).